-As of March 31, 2016, our executive officers, directors and greater than 5% stockholders, in the aggregate, own approximately 71.0% of our outstanding common stock.
+As of September 30, 2016, our executive officers, directors and greater than 5% stockholders, in the aggregate, owned approximately 72.8% of our outstanding common stock.
+In addition, certain of our executive officers and directors have indicated an interest to purchase up to an aggregate of \$350,000 of shares of common stock at the public offering price.
 As a result, such persons, acting together, will have the ability to control our management and business affairs and substantially all matters submitted to our stockholders for approval, including the election and removal of directors and approval of any significant transaction.
 This concentration of ownership may have the effect of delaying, deferring or preventing a change in control, impeding a merger, consolidation, takeover or other business combination involving us, or discouraging a potential acquirer from making a tender offer or otherwise attempting to obtain control of our business, even if such a transaction would benefit other stockholders.